tmscott88/GitLite/README.md

 # README

-> Written for Python 3.x, this is a command-line app meant to simplify common Git interactions from the command line.
+> Written in Python 3, **GitWriting** is a command-line app built for writers/editors using Git.
+I created this app in order to streamline my creative writing and Git workflow into one lightweight app, transitioning away from heavier GUI-based apps like Obsidian, VSCode, etc. Spend more time writing and less time typing commands.
+>
+> Builds are available for Windows and Linux, with a macOS build in the works.
+If using macOS, you may download `gitwriting.py` and execute that instead from `Terminal`.
+See below for how to install and use this app.

-***BIG DISCLAIMER**: THIS APP IS STILL IN DEVELOPMENT!
-At its core, **GitLite** is designed for personal, linear, one-branch projects.
-Merging, Rebasing, merge conflict resolution, and other "advanced" Git operations are not implemented at this time.*
+***BIG DISCLAIMER**: THIS APP IS STILL UNDER DEVELOPMENT!
+Right now, **GitWriting** works best with personal, linear, one-branch projects.
+More advanced Git operations like merging, rebasing, and merge conflict resolution are not implemented at this time.*

-*I am not responsible for headaches or heartbreaks if you rely on this script for a multi-million dollar, mission-critical project for your job.
-Just **please** use VSCode, SourceTree, or something more robust if that is you.*

 ## Usage

+Using the executable
-- Place the **GitLite-X.X.X** executable in the root directory of your local Git repository.
-Add an appropriate pattern to your repository's `.gitignore` if you don't want the app committed.
+- Place the **GitWriting-X.X.X** executable in the root directory of your local Git repository.
+Add an appropriate pattern to your repository's `.gitignore`, i.e. `*GitWriting`
 - Launch the executable.

+Using the script
+- Place the **gitwriting.py** script in the root directory of your local Git repository.
+Add an appropriate pattern to your repository's `.gitignore` if you don't want the app committed, i.e. `*GitWriting
-- Run: `python3 | py gitlite.py [-OPTION]`
+- Run: `./gitwriting.py [-OPTION]`
+  - If the script won't execute, update its permissions to be executable: `chmod +x gitwriting.py`
 - Options: `[-h | --help | -H]` `[-o | --options | -O]` `[-v | --version | -V]`

-Note: A `config.ini` configuration file must be created and placed in the repo's root directory (alongside the **GitLite** executable) in order to save and read app settings. certain features will be limited or blocked.
+Note: A `config.ini` configuration file must be created and placed in the repo's root directory (alongside the **GitWriting** executable) in order to save and read app settings. certain features will be limited or blocked.
 See below for a working template.

-**GitLite** is written to work across terminals on Windows, macOS, and Linux.
-MacOS builds are not building on my *ancient* MacBook Air, so Linux and Windows are the ideal platforms to use right now.
+**GitWriting** is written to work across terminals on Windows, macOS, and Linux.
+MacOS native builds are not working on my *ancient* MacBook Air, so Linux and Windows are the best platforms to use right now.

 ### Build from Source